wacncontent/CustomizeTool/removeCommentOutput/articles/stream-analytics/stream-analytics-set-up-alerts.md

 Rules can be setup on metrics through the portal, or can be configured [programmatically](https://code.msdn.microsoft.com/windowsazure/Receive-Email-Notifications-199e2c9a) over Operation Logs data.

-## Setting up alerts through the Azure Portal
+## Setting up alerts through the Azure Management Portal

 There are two ways to setup alerts in the Azure Management portal: